Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/csharp-dotnetcore/README.md

-# Quickstart: Synthesize speech in C# under .NET Core (Windows, macOS, or Linux)
+# Quickstart: Synthesize speech in C# under .NET Core (Windows or Linux)

-This sample demonstrates how to synthesize speech with C# under .NET Core 2.0 (Windows, macOS, or Linux) using the Speech SDK.
+This sample demonstrates how to synthesize speech with C# under .NET Core 2.0 (Windows or Linux) using the Speech SDK.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-dotnetcore) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.

 > **Note:**